 Vaccines for CKD Patients: Influenza (Flu) and Pneumonia

-Vaccinations are not just for kids!
+Vaccinations are for Everyone!

 Vaccines have greatly reduced many infections that previously killed or seriously hurt people and are especially important if you have certain health conditions such as kidney disease.
 By getting vaccinated you will reduce your chance of becoming seriously ill or dying from these diseases and also protect the people around you.
 At Dallas Nephrology Associates, we encourage our patients to stay current with their vaccines and offer several different vaccines at our clinics.